Translation’s Contribution to the Fight Against Climate Change

 While language constraints continue to stymie any real progress and development, you would be surprised at the strides you will make if you integrate translation into your efforts.
 When you speak the same language, people can really come together to see things from different perspectives and voice their opinions, eventually finding climate change a common ground and a universal experience that requires a solid collaborative effort and international climate action.

-No, English Isn’t Enough
+No, English isn’t Enough

 English might still be the lingua franca that dominates global scientific activities and research, from scientific publications to databases, which is a serious issue because, as previously mentioned, the majority of the world’s population does not speak English.